pkumar2991/designPatterns/Behavioral/Observer Design Pattern.md

 All observers of Smart TV and AC observers are notified as new arrivals of the product.

+### Inbuilt Java Observable in JDK
+java.util.Observable - A Class
+java.util.Observer - An Interface.

+#### Dark Sides of Inbuilt Java Observable
+- A class which has already extended a class cannot extend the Observable.
+- It's not an interface which mean we can write custom implementation of Observable.
+- SetChanged() method is protected which means it cannot be composed inside another class which violates the design principle - *Favor composition over inheritance.*
+#### Observer design patterns used in Java
+Listeners in Swing Package are nothing but observers.
+When a button is clicked the change is pushed to the listeners.
 ### Summary
 I believe we can use this design pattern wherever we need to perform some action based on some event.
 Event could be the availability of stock, completion of any business logic like payment or booking ticket and action could be send notification or trigger an event for other downstream application to proceed with workflow.